 This grant program assists financially disadvantaged students in continuing their education beyond high school.
 Each student is entitled to apply for a Federal Pell Grant.
 The student’s need, cost of attendance, and the amount of money appropriated by Congress to fund the program determines the amount of eligibility.
 The amount of the grant is determined by a standard formula used by the Department of Education and the amount of the grant available to the student depends on the student’s expected family contribution.

 Federal Student Loans

 Shear Ego International School of Hair Design participates in the U.S. Department of Educations’ Direct Subsidized Loans and Direct Unsubsidized Loans.
 Subsidized and Unsubsidized Direct Loans are federal student loans for eligible students to help cover the cost of higher education.
 Direct Subsidized Loans are available to undergraduate students with financial need.
 Unsubsidized Federal Loans are available to undergraduate and graduate students and there is no requirement to demonstrate financial need.
 For Subsidized Student Loans, the school will determine the amount that the student can borrow, and the amount must not exceed the student’s financial need.
-For Unsubsidized Loans, the school will determine the amount a student can borrow based on the cost of attendance and other financial aid eligible to receive.
+For Unsubsidized loans, the school will determine the amount a student can borrow based on the cost of attendance and other financial aid eligibility.
 The U.S. Department of Education pays the interest on the student’s Direct Subsidized Loans.
 The student is responsible for paying the interest on a Direct Unsubsidized Loan during all periods.